How to buy ASOS (ASC) shares

 Environmental, social and governance (known as ESG) criteria are a set of three factors used to measure the sustainability and social impact of companies like ASOS.

-Total ESG risk: 23.86
+ASOS's total ESG risk: 23.86

-Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and ASOS's overall score of 23.86 (as at 01/01/2019) is pretty good – landing it in it in the 29th percentile of companies rated in the same sector.
+Socially conscious investors use ESG scores to screen how an investment aligns with their worldview, and ASOS's overall score of 23.86 (as at 12/31/2018) is pretty good – landing it in it in the 29th percentile of companies rated in the same sector.

 ESG scores are increasingly used to estimate the level of risk a company like ASOS is exposed to within the areas of "environmental" (carbon footprint, resource use etc.), "social" (health and safety, human rights etc.), and "governance" (anti-corruption, tax transparency etc.).